We can help you:

 Students on warning or probation are strongly recommended to attend Student Success Day workshops,

-meet periodically with their instructors for updates on their academic progress as well as, have individual meetings with a
+meet periodically with their instructors for updates on their academic progress as well as, have individual meetings with an advisor or

 counselor.
 These interventions will help the student to identify specific barriers to success and learn